Deep in the night while everyone slept, five year old Ankar sat on the foot of his bed.

 Having crossed the floor, Ankar stood before his closet door.

 He stood in the dim rectangle of hall light through his open doorway.
-Evenly broken lines of mute glowing wafers guarded against absolute dark.
-They were stuck to the ceiling for half slumbering night snackers – like his Pop – to navigate their way to the kitchen.
+Evenly broken lines of mute glowing wafers, stuck to the ceiling, guarded against absolute dark.
+They were there for half slumbering night snackers – like his Pop – to navigate their way to the kitchen.
 That little bit of light gave Ankar courage.
 He wasn’t entirely in the dark.
 Not like he was on his bed.

 As slowly, softly, quietly as he could, Ankar gripped the closet door handle and slowly, softly, quietly as possible, he turned it.